christiankral/ElectricalEngineering.jl/README.md

 Pkg.update("EE")
 ```

-The module EE.jl has be loaded by `using EE`.
+The module EE.jl has to be loaded by `using EE`.
 In order to use all the features of EE.jl, modules Unitful and PyPlot have to be loaded as well.
 It is thus recommended to appy:

 ```julia
 using Unitful,Unitful.DefaultSymbols,PyPlot,EE